TEFMA Webinars 2018

-TEFMA is pleased to present the 2017 webinar schedule to benefit members.
-The 2017 schedule includes topics on grounds, energy management, environmental management and project management.
+TEFMA is pleased to present the 2018 webinar schedule to benefit members.

 - Reduce energy consumption

 - Enhance asset life cycles

 In 2016 Charles Sturt University (CSU) was the first Australian university to achieve carbon neutrality.
 In this webinar Peter discussed what’s happened since then within the university.
 Focus was on a recently completed project to install 1,774 kW of solar panels at CSUs Wagga Wagga campus and also explored CSUs draft clean energy strategy which is currently being presented to the senior management team of the university.

 Sam Wishart, Richard Pratten, La Trobe University